chg-training/chg-training-resources/docs/population_genetics/principal_components_analysis/simulated_pca_example.md

 In case you're not used to looking at matrix maths, here's what the above means.

-It says: take the matrix $X$, which has dimension $L\times N$ (i.e. it has $L$ rows and $N$ columns) and *transpose* it.
-(Transposing it means 'rotating' by 90 degrees, so the rows become columns and vice versa).
+It says: take the matrix $X$, which has dimension $L\times N$ (i.e. it has $L$ rows and $N$ columns) and transpose it.
+(Transposing it means mirroring in the diagonal, so the rows become columns and vice versa).
 Then multiply it by itself.
 Like this:

 $$
 X^t X = \left(\begin{array}{cccc}